 19. Ground beef

-Ground beef is one of the most flexible pantry staples.
-You can make meatballs, patties, chilis, and tacos out of them, perfect for throwing a delicious quick dinner for your family.
-While ground beef is not the cheapest type of meat, you can look around grocery stores to see if they’re on sale and then buy them in bulk.
+Ground beef is one of the most versatile pantry staples.
+You can make meatballs, patties, chilis, and tacos out of them, perfect for throwing together a delicious quick dinner for your family.
+While ground beef is not the cheapest type of meat, you can check grocery store ads to see if it’se on sale and then buy it in bulk.

 20. Dried herbs